-Protect and Promote Local Independent Businesses
+Protect/Promote Local Independent Businesses

 Downtown's concentration of local independent businesses is critical to its success, and creates an appealing destination for locals and visitors alike.
-The challenge for the DDA when it was formed 45 years ago was to create business opportunities in a largely vacant Downtown.
+The challenge for the DDA when it was formed 45 years ago was to create business opportunities in a largely vacant downtown.
 Today, the challenge is different but no less daunting - preventing the loss of small businesses amidst a successful real estate market that is putting upward pressure on rents coupled with operational challenges posed by a tight labor market, systemic inflation, and in the near-term, a likely economic recession.

 The DDA will need to act aggressively in the future to support small businesses.
-Continued collaboration with the Downtown Traverse City Association (DTCA), the independent Downtown merchant association currently staffed by the DDA through a service contract, will be critical.
+Continued support for the Downtown Traverse City Association (DTCA), the Downtown merchant association managed by the DDA, will be critical.
 Building upon the DTCA's promotions and events, additional opportunities to broaden programming that attracts local and regional residents will be increasingly important.
 "Buy local" programming and messaging that builds pride in supporting local ownership (perhaps by showcasing local business owners) are suggested.
 When feasible, tenants should also be encouraged to purchase their buildings (or spaces through condominiums), providing long-term economic sustainability.